ZLoverty/zloverty.github.io/content/cv/cv.md

 ## SUMMARY

-Highly accomplished Postdoctoral Associate with expertise in soft matter physics and fluid mechanics, and a strong record of original research (15 publications, H-index 7).
-Seeking a material research and development position to leverage my extensive _experimental_ and _computational_ research skills.
+Highly accomplished Postdoctoral Associate with expertise in _experimental_ and _computational_ soft matter physics and fluid mechanics.
+Have a strong record of original research (15 publications including top journals like *Nano Letters*, *Science Advances* and *PNAS*, H-index 7), and a strong commitment to teaching and mentorship (mentored 10+ research students).
+Seeking a material research and development position / faculty position to leverage my research and teaching skills.

 ## APPOINTMENTS